 How high has the poverty rate in the U.S. been historically?

 Historically, the official poverty rate in the United States had ranged from a high of 22.4 percent when it was first estimated for 1959 to a low of 11.1 percent in 1973.
 Since its initial rapid decline after 1964 with the launch of major War on Poverty programs, the poverty rate has fluctuated between around 11 and 15 percent.

 Individuals also transition into and out of poverty over time, though many of those who are poor at any given time will spend multiple spells in poverty.
 Research shows that transitions into or out of poverty often happens after major life events such as marriage, divorce, or sudden changes in income.
 These transitions also can be associated with larger shifts in unemployment or wages.

 What is the difference between the official and supplemental poverty measures?

 The official poverty measure triples the inflation-adjusted cost of a minimum food diet and creates thresholds based on family size, composition and the age of the householder.
 Anyone living in a household with an income below their relative poverty threshold is considered to be in poverty.

-The U.S. Department of Health and Human Services develops their Federal Poverty Guideline income thresholds based on the official poverty measure estimates.
+The U.S. Department of Health and Human Services develops their Federal Poverty Guideline income thresholds based on the official poverty measure estimates check out air conditioner repair ashland va.
 These income thresholds are used to determine eligibility for federal safety net programs, such as Medicaid or WIC.